There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Grade: B+ (87pts)

-When scrolling through Netflix to find something to watch, my wife and I saw this movie.
-We thought it could be an average movie to pass the time and decided to watch it only if we could not find anything better to watch.
-We did not find anything better, and I am glad that we did not, because this movie was a blast.
+I saw this movie while scrolling through Netflix, and it seemed like it could be okay, but it did not really jump out to me.
+I thought it could be an average movie to pass the time and I decided to watch it only if nothing better rolled along.
+Fast forward an embarrassing amount of time, and I did not find anything else.
+To be totally honest, I am glad that I did not, because this movie was a lot of fun.